Establishing Trust with the BATHE Technique — How AI Can Nurture Alternative Forms of Care

 DeepScribe, BATHE, and Natural Language Processing

 One of the DeepScribe’s most valuable features lies in its ability to listen to and decipher natural human conversation through an AI system called natural language processing (NLP).
 Not only does this mean that our AI can make sense of human conversation and arrive at medically relevant conclusions, but due to the nature of DeepScribe also means that this natural conversation will be automatically noted and recorded in the appropriate EHR fields.
-Logging patient conversations (like the ones that occur as a result of the BATHE method) suddenly becomes incredibly less burdensome for the physician.
+Logging patient conversations (like the ones that occur as a result of the BATHE method) suddenly becomes incredibly less burdensome for the clinician.

 Additionally, data collected from these conversations becomes much easier to decode and use to arrive at medically relevant conclusions thanks to advancing artificial intelligence.
 There is emerging research that suggests that AI is capable of using vocal markers to help diagnose diseases such as Parkinson's, coronary artery disease, and depression by tracking pitch variability, pauses, and speech hesitancy.
 While the research in this specific field is limited, the possibilities are promising.
-DeepScribe not only allows physicians to adopt more connecting forms of care (like the BATHE method), but also use them, with the help of AI, to provide more preventative, encompassing care — all without adding to their documentation workload.
+DeepScribe not only allows clinicians to adopt more connecting forms of care (like the BATHE method), but also use them, with the help of AI, to provide more preventative, encompassing care — all without adding to their documentation workload.